Cervical Cancer: Radiation

 Reduced fertility or infertility (can’t become pregnant)

 Bladder irritation and problems with urination

-Weakened hip (pelvic) bones and increased risk of breaks can be a long-term side effect
+Weakened hip (pelvic) bones and increased risk of fractures can be a long-term side

 Low blood counts, causing low levels of red blood cells (anemia) and white blood cells

 The radiation therapy may cause scar tissue to form in the vagina.
 The scar tissue

 can make the vagina more narrow (vaginal stenosis).
 This can make the vagina even